Mandatory Fun: Recording

 Yankovic approached Iggy Azalea in person for permission to parody her song "Fancy".

 Twelve songs were recorded for Mandatory Fun.
 Most of the sessions took place at Way Station, GoDaveyGo Studio and Bedrock L.A. in Los Angeles.
 Yankovic pre-recorded demos of each song on his personal laptop prior to recording, to show his bandmates the direction to go in.
 The earliest songs produced were "Mission Statement", "Lame Claim to Fame" and "My Own Eyes", which were recorded on September 4, 2012.
 Three more songs were recorded later: "Sports Song" on May 3, followed by "First World Problems" and "Jackson Park Express" on May 8, 2013.
-Yankovic announced Amanda Palmer's involvement in the album later that month.
+Yankovic announced Amanda Palmer's involvement on the album later that month.
 Her background vocal sessions for "First World Problems" took place at Mad Oak Studios in Allston, Massachusetts, as she was unable to travel to L.A. at the time.
 Yankovic coached Palmer remotely via Skype as she attempted to emulate the vocal style of Kim Deal.

 Yankovic sought permission from the original artists for his parodies, as he had typically done in the past; in contrast to previous albums, he had few difficulties.
 Yankovic stated "This is the first time where I've gotten everybody that I wanted, and I couldn't be happier about it."
 He was able to get Pharrell Williams' permission for three of the songs he represented on the album, Williams' "Happy", Robin Thicke's "Blurred Lines", and "Get Lucky", through a personal email to the artist after Yankovic's manager had difficulty working with Williams' manager; according to Yankovic, Williams was "honored" to have his work used by Yankovic.
 Yankovic and his band got full cooperation from Imagine Dragons, who gave permission and advised on how to recreate some of the sounds used in "Radioactive" for Yankovic's sendup "Inactive".

 Pharrell Williams was "honored" to give Yankovic permission to use his song "Happy".